AN URGENT NEED

-With the alarming increase in the prevalence of allergy and immune-related diseases over the past 20 years, especially among children, there is an urgent need to accelerate the development of novel, patient-oriented diagnostic and treatment protocols are urgently needed, and there is a dire shortage of allergy and clinical immunology expertise in Canada.
+There has been an alarming increase in the prevalence of allergy and immune-related diseases over the past 20 years, especially among children.
+Novel, patient-oriented diagnostic and treatment protocols are urgently needed, and there is a dire shortage of allergy and clinical immunology expertise in Canada.

-AllerGen’s Emerging Clinician-Scientist Research Fellowship is a joint endeavour to support Canadian clinical immunologists and allergists in the pursuit of research training and a combined career as a clinician and an academic researcher.
+The CAAIF-CSACI-AllerGen Emerging Clinician-Scientist Research Fellowship is a joint endeavour to support Canadian clinical immunologists and allergists in the pursuit of research training and a combined career as a clinician and academic researcher.

 - strengthen the academic capacity of Canadian clinical immunology and allergy sub-specialists;